|

 Lawyers have never been known as a technical

-bunch, but more and more often you see a lawyer with a palm
+bunch, but more and more often you see a lawyer with

-technology so it should come as no surprise that lawyers
+productivity by utilizing technology so it should come

-are using RSS feeds as a means to grow and manage their
+means to grow and manage their practices.

-Lawyers are using RSS feeds a number of different
+Lawyers are using RSS feeds a number of

-ways to increase efficiency and productivity.
-Common RSS
+different ways to increase efficiency and productivity.

-feed usage in the legal field include:
+Common RSS feed usage in the legal field include:

 1. Ego Feeds

-First and foremost, lawyers want to know what is being said
+First and foremost, lawyers want to know what is being

-and news searches using RSS.
-Lawyers create what is commonly
+search engines and news searches using RSS.
+Lawyers

-referred to as "ego searches".
-These are essentially keyword
+create what is commonly referred to as "ego searches".

-and view the source of the mention.
+view the source of the mention.

 2. Current Events

-Similar to ego feeds, lawyers use RSS to track current events
+Similar to ego feeds, lawyers use RSS to track current

-might involve monitoring specific news agencies or topics.
+This might involve monitoring specific news agencies

 Ego Search Tools - http://www.rss-tools.com/ego-search-feeds.htm